Understanding umbilical hernias

 Most umbilical hernias in babies close by the time a child turns 5 years old.
 Your child’s doctor may even be able to push the bulge back in during a physical exam.
 For children, surgery is typically reserved for umbilical hernias that:

-Surgical Treatment
+Surgical methods

 If you or your child has symptoms of an umbilical hernia, contact a healthcare provider as soon as possible to have it diagnosed and/or treated.
+Visit our Surgeon Finder to find hernia care near you and download our Doctor Dicsusion Guide to help you on your journey.

 The guidance provided in this article follows general rules that should be discussed with your doctor.
 TThis article is for informational and educational purposes only.
 It does not substitute for medical advice.
 If in doubt, always consult your doctor.